 The historian David Thomson writes that, in the 1800s, the greater population of England worked on the land, or in trades connected with agriculture.
 During this time the cotton mills of Lancashire, coal mines, canals and roads were beginning to make their mark on a largely rural landscape.
-The great landed families were fabulously wealthy, living in opulent mansions, and were mostly oblivious to the 'savagery of the laws and penalties to which the working classes were subjected .14 It was illegal for anyone to buy or sell game, anyone caught after a new law was passed in 1816, could be transported for seven years.
-This was the age of Beau Brummel the Dandy, and the Regency court at Brighton, Jane Austen, Walter Scott, and the romantic poets like Byron and Shelley.
-Due to his increasing illness, in 1811 King George III was forced to surrender the throne to the Regent, his son in 1810.
-The political landscape of the time - the Revolution in France (1789) the guillotining of Louis XIV in 1793, and the Napoleonic Wars (1799-1815) - invoked widespread fear and horror in England, depleting national morale.
+The great landed families were fabulously wealthy, living in opulent mansions, and were mostly oblivious to the 'savagery of the laws and penalties to which the working classes were subjected .17 It was illegal for anyone to buy or sell game, anyone caught after a new law was passed in 1816, could be transported for seven years.
+This was the age of Beau Brummel (1778-1840) the Dandy, and the Regency court at Brighton, Jane Austen (1775-1817) Walter Scott (1771-1832) and the romantic poets Byron (1778-1824) and Shelley (1792-1822).
+In 1811, King George 111 (1738-1820) due to his increasing illness, was forced to surrender the throne to the Regent, his son in 1810.
+The political landscape of the time - the Revolution in France (1789) the guillotining of Louis X1V in 1793, and the Napoleonic Wars (1799-1815) - invoked widespread fear and horror in England, depleting national morale.
 There was a feeling of agitation against Parliament and the King, although the political parties were still led, in the main, by the gentry and aristocracy of the country.
 Britain remained a great power of Western Europe, with colonies in North America, the West Indies and India; her government was generally seen worldwide to be one of tolerance, and peaceful reform.

 Endsleigh, whilst being an agricultural estate, also held rich mineral deposits.
-A great mining industry boomed around Endsleigh, largely owned by the Bedfords.15 The diarist Greville similarly mentions the Duke's vast mining interests, describing how
+A great mining industry boomed around Endsleigh, largely owned by the Bedfords.
+The diarist Greville similarly mentions the Duke's vast mining interests, describing how

 'All this country is full of copper, but the Duke told me he was resolved not to grant any more leases for mining, although he had applications every day and could make a great deal of money by giving them....He is averse to promote the spirit of gambling....which money speculations very generally excite among the people... always to the detriment of the agriculture of the country.'
-16
+19

-The 6th Duke and Duchess were seemingly caring employers, and also central figures in the Regency court, with colossal wealth.
-Life at Endsleigh, while still extravagant, provided a retreat from the outside world
+The 6th Duke and Duchess were seemingly caring employers, and also central figures in the Regency court, with colossal wealth, leading hugely pampered lives that exemplified the grandeur and extravagances of the aristocracy during this period.

-14 Thomson, D. (1950, 1978) England in the Nineteenth Century. pp. 15 & 17.
+17 Thomson, D. (1950, 1978) England in the Nineteenth Century. pp. 15 & 17.

-15 Brooks, C. The Gothic Revival (1999) pp. 187-9.
+18 Brooks, C. The Gothic Revival (1999) pp. 187-9.

-16 Greville's Memoirs (1848) p.206
+19 Greville's Memoirs (1848) p.206